THE DIVINE FIRE

 Introduction

-And death and hell were cast into the lake of fire.
+Then Death and Hades were cast into the lake of fire.
 This is the second death.
 (Revelation 20:14)

-When thou passest through the waters, I will be with thee; and through the rivers, they shall not overflow thee: when thou walkest through the fire, thou shalt not be burned; neither shall the flame kindle upon thee.
+When you pass through the waters, I will be with you; and through the rivers, they shall not overflow you.
+When you walk through the fire, you shall not be burned, nor shall the flame scorch you.
 (Isaiah 43:2)

 God is saying (above) that His servants, His witnesses, will go through many tribulations but they will not be destroyed by them.